💔

 4

-Consider calming supplements or music
+Consider calming supplements, pheromone diffusers, or calming music designed for dogs

 5